aws-samples/config-resource-compliance-dashboard/README.md

 ### Installation on dedicated Dashboard account

 The installation process consists of three steps:
-1. On the Dashboard account: data pipeline resources for the dashboard, via CloudFormation stack
+1. On the Dashboard account: data pipeline resources for the dashboard, via CloudFormation stack.
-1. On the Log Archive account: configure the S3 replication rule that will copy AWS Config files from the  Log Archive bucket to the Dashboard bucket, via CloudFormation stack
+1. On the Log Archive account: configure the S3 replication rule that will copy AWS Config files from the  Log Archive bucket to the Dashboard bucket, via CloudFormation stack.
-1. On the Dashboard account: Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool
+1. On the Dashboard account: Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool.

 ![CRCD](images/deployment-steps-dashboard-account.png "CRCD Dashboard: deployment steps on Dashboard account")